Growth in compensation for U.S. CEOs may have slowed

 RADICAL CHANGES

 Investor activists and proxy advisers, including ISS, have pressed companies for years to align pay with shareholder interests.
-In recent weeks, a handful of companies have made radical changes in the way they reward their CEOs, including semiconductor maker Intel Corp and mining group Freeport-McMoRan Copper & Gold Inc.
+In recent weeks, a handful of companies have made radical changes in the way they reward their CEOs, including semiconductor maker Intel Corp (INTC.O) and mining group Freeport-McMoRan Copper & Gold Inc (FCX.N).

 Among the 46 S&P 500 companies surveyed, the median cash salary rose $27,584, or 2.6 percent, to $1,079,327.
 But the median stock award rose $337,493, or 9.5 percent, to $3,887,008, and the median cash incentive award rose $63,799, or 3.3 percent, to $1,998,102.